RallyRonnie/CustomChart/README.md

 Pie Show Legend - Flag to display a legend box at the bottom with color / labels.
 This disables the label display in the slice leaving only the percent of the slice.

 #### Chart Color Settings
 There are 8+ color setting fields.
 Default values are provided.
 These control the colors of the chart, 1st value is used by first element, 2nd by second element, etc. This give you the flexibility to establish meaningful colors based on the chart data.
-Valid HTML color names (Green), Hex Code (#008000), or RGB/RGBA value (rgb(0,128,0)) can be used.
-There is an issue using RGB values in the last Color 9+ field.
-This field allows multiple entries seperated by "," so the RGB values would be parsed.
+Valid HTML color names (Green), Hex Code (#008000), or RGB value (rgb(0,128,0)) can be used.
+The last Color 9+ field can be used to specify extra colors for large data sets.
+This field allows multiple entries seperated by ";" so that RGB values can be parsed correctly if used.

 #### Query
 In addition to the advanced filtering component in the app, you can write your own complex filter queries.
 [Extensive documentation](https://help.rallydev.com/grid-queries?basehost=https://rally1.rallydev.com) is available.
 This might be useful if you want to always limit the chart to certain complex criteria. **Note**: The special `{user}` token is supported here as well.